kwpoon/SDF-Pack/README.md

     <br>
 </div>

-This repository contains the key codes for constructing the signed distance field (SDF) based on the container's top-down heightmap, the key implementation of the SDF-Minimization packing heuristics, and we keep updating it.
+The current version contains the key implementation for the signed distance field (SDF) construction given the container's top-down heightmap, the key implementation of the SDF-Minimization packing heuristics.
+We are still updating the repository.

 ### Dataset Preparation
 We performed experiments on 1000 packing sequences of 96 types of objects collected from the YCB dataset and the Rutgers APC RGB-D dataset.
-Please download the processed dataset from [Google Drive](https://drive.google.com/file/d/1i2iPqhWSmGWMJC3wa9Y_fVD3HyuklFAO/view?usp=sharing).
+Please download the processed dataset from [Google Drive](https://drive.google.com/file/d/1i2iPqhWSmGWMJC3wa9Y_fVD3HyuklFAO/view?usp=sharing) and extract the files in the folder `./dataset/`.
 The object IDs forming the packing sequences can be found at `1000_packing_sequences_of_80_objects.npy`.
 ```
 |-- 1000_packing_sequences_of_80_objects.npy
 |-- dataset